A Guide to Vehicle Tracking Costs in the UK

 • Your tracking system needs (location-based or Telematics?)

-• The tracker installation type (wired or plug-in)
+• The tracker installation type (wired or plug-and-play)

 • Whether you buy outright or lease

 The easiest way to compare tracker costs is to split the market into three tiers: entry-level, advanced, and expert.
-Each tier is associated with a particular fleet size and has a certain cost range, which you can see in the table below:
+Each tier is associated with a particular fleet size and features, and with a certain cost range too, which you can see in the table below:

 TierFleet SizeKey FeaturesCost